mars-sim/mars-sim/README.md

  - Monitor Tool's showing People/Vehicle/Mission tabs
  - Settlement Map, etc.

-**Specifications  (please complete the following information):**
+**Specifications (please complete)**
- - OS version : [e.g. Windows 10, macOS 10.13, Ubuntu 14.04, etc.]
+ - OS version : [e.g. Windows 10, macOS 10.13, Ubuntu 14.04]
- - Java version : [e.g. Oracle JDK 17.0.6, AdoptOpenJDK 17.0.6, openjfx 17 etc.]
+ - Java version : [e.g. Oracle JDK 17.0.6, AdoptOpenJDK 17.0.6, openjfx 17]
- - mars-sim build version : [e.g. r7882, 3.5.0, pre-3.5.0, etc.]
+ - Major version and build : [e.g. 3.5.0 build 8103]

 **Additional context**
  - Add any other context about the problem here.
+By providing more info above when filing it, you help expedite the handling of the issues you submit.

-> Note 1 : By providing the info above from the start, you help expedite the handling of the issue you submit.
+> Note 1 : if you double-click the jar file to start mars-sim and nothing shows up, it's possible that an instance of JVM is already being created in the background that has failed to load Main Window.
+To see if it's indeed the case, in Windows OS, you may hit Ctrl+ESC to bring up the Task Manager and scroll down to see any *orphaned* instances of `Java(TM) Platform SE binary` running in the background.

-> Note 2 : if you double-click the jar file to start mars-sim and nothing shows up, it's possible that an instance of a JVM be created but it fails to load MainScene.
-In Windows OS, you may hit Ctrl+ESC to bring up the Task Manager and scroll down to see any "orphaned" instances of `Java(TM) Platform SE binary` running in the background.
-Be sure you clear them off the memory by right-clicking on it and choosing `End Task`.
+Be sure you first clear them off the memory by right-clicking on it and choosing `End Task`.

 ### Contribution